sooopic/system-analysis/content/en/docs/Task_3/_index.md

     The team must prepare all the enviroment for different microservices (including message brokers, DB for each service, etc.)
 * It's **hard to coordinate a huge amount of services**, espesially if there are distributed transactions \
     The team must be prepared for using special monitoring software for all microservices
-* There is **extra latency during inter-service communication** because microservices uses high level API.
+* There is **extra latency during inter-service communication** because microservices use high level API for inter-service communication.

 ## Task 3.2